Self Isolation Support Grants

 - Proof of employment/self-employment and that you cannot undertake your job/run your business without social contact or from home.

-- Proof that your pay/income will reduce as a result of having to self-isolate.
+- Proof or self-declaration that your pay/income will reduce as a result of having to self-isolate.

 When a grant cannot be paid

-- A grant cannot be paid if the Test & Protect Service has not requested that you self-isolate.
-For example, you would not qualify if you are self-isolating because you are returning to the UK after being abroad or because you feel that you have symptoms and haven't been tested.
-If you are self-isolating under any other circumstances and you are struggling financially then you should apply for a Crisis Grant.
+- You will not qualify if you are self-isolating because you are returning to the UK after being abroad or because you feel that you have symptoms and haven't been tested.

 - If you are not employed or self-employed.